Geopolitics and Modeling Expert

 twitter linkedin email

 Collin Meisel is a subject matter expert at The Hague Centre for Strategic Studies.
-He is also the Associate Director of Geopolitical Analysis at the University of Denver’s Frederick S. Pardee Center for International Futures at the Josef Korbel School of International Studies.
+He is also the Associate Director of Geopolitical Analysis at the Frederick S. Pardee Center for International Futures at the University of Denver’s Josef Korbel School of International Studies and a Nonresident Fellow with the Strategic Foresight Hub at the Stimson Center.

-Through data gathering, index construction, and quantitative analysis, his research focuses on international interactions and the measurement of the depth and breadth of political, diplomatic, economic, security, and cultural ties between countries.
+Through data gathering, index construction, and quantitative analysis, Collin’s research focuses on international interactions and the measurement of the depth and breadth of political, diplomatic, economic, and security ties between countries as they have and are projected to evolve across long time horizons.
 In recent years, he has completed funded research for the U.S. National Intelligence Council, U.S. Army Future Studies Group, U.S. Agency for International Development’s Ukraine mission, and other partners.